willianantunes/tic-tac-toe-csharp-playground/README.md

 http POST :8000/api/v1/players name=Jafar
 # Then to someone who can play with you, let's say a computer
 http POST :8000/api/v1/players name=Rose computer:=true
-# You can list them
+# You can list them with pagination!
 http GET :8000/api/v1/players
+# You can filter also!
+Know this project: https://github.com/willianantunes/drf-like-paginations/
+http GET :8000/api/v1/players computer==false
 # In order to have a game, you first need to create a board
 http POST :8000/api/v1/boards firstPlayerId=1 secondPlayerId=2
 # Then you are good to go!